ethereum/ethereum-org-website/src/content/defi/index.md

 The funds that are often used are held in liquidity pools (big pools of funds used for borrowing).
 If they are not being used at a given moment, this creates an opportunity for someone to borrow these funds, conduct business with them, and repay them in-full quite literally at the same time they're borrowed.

-This means a lot of logic must be included in a very bespoke transaction.
+This means a lot of logic must be included in a much bespoke transaction.
 A simple example might be someone using a flash loan to borrow as much of an asset at one price so they can sell it on a different exchange where the price is higher.

 So in a single transaction the following happens: